Lommix/lommix_ui/README.md

 [checkout the full syntax here](docs/syntax.md)

-## Autocomplete & Formating & Linting
+## Autocomplete & Formatting & Linting

 not perfect, but getting there.
 Checkout the example on how to use the provided schema.xsd.
 Feel free to extend it to your needs.